BackdoorBench: A Comprehensive Benchmark of Backdoor Learning: Evaluations and analysis

 \textbf{Attacks and defenses} We evaluate each pair of 8 attacks against 9 defenses in each setting, as well as one attack without defense.
 Thus, there are $8 \times (9+1) = 80$ pairs of evaluations.
 We consider 5 poisoning ratios, \ie, $0.1\%, 0.5\%, 1\%, 5\%, 10\%$ for each pair, based on all 4 datasets and 5 models, leading to $8,000$ pairs of evaluations in total.
 The performance of every model is measured by the metrics, \ie, C-Acc, ASR and R-Acc (see Section \ref{sec: codebase}).
-The implementation details of all algorithms, and the results of the DBD defense \cite{huang2022backdoor} (due to its high computational training cost, some results of DBD are still in running until now), will be presented in the \textbf{supplementary material}.
+The implementation details of all algorithms, and the results of the DBD defense \cite{huang2022backdoor} will be presented in the \textbf{Appendix}.